K-Razy Shoot-Out

-K-Razy Shoot-Out is a clone of the arcade game Berzerk developed by K-Byte, a division of Kay Enterprises, and released for the Atari 8-bit family in 1981.
+K-Razy Shoot-Out is a clone of the arcade video game Berzerk developed by K-Byte, a division of Kay Enterprises, and released for Atari 8-bit computers in 1981.
 The game was written by Torre Meeder and Keith Dreyer, and was the first Atari 8-bit cartridge from a third-party developer.
 An Atari 5200 version followed in 1983.

 The team of Dreyer and Meeder also wrote the 1983 Atari 8-bit game Boulders and Bombs.

 K-Razy Shoot-Out is part of a series of titles with the "K-" prefix, including K-Razy Kritters and K-Star Patrol.
 All of them were published on cartridge.
 After CBS Software purchased K-Byte, the games were published under the CBS brand, including the Atari 5200 port of K-Razy Shoot-Out.

 Gameplay

 As in Berzerk, the goal is to destroy all of the robots occupying a series of randomly generated mazes.
 In Berzerk, if the player takes too long to clear a maze, an indestructible bouncing ball ("Evil Otto") drives the player to an exit.
 K-Razy Shoot-Out uses a visible timer instead.
 If the timer runs out, the game ends.
 If the player exits a maze without clearing it, the player has to replay one or two mazes without getting points.